Home » Sides » Tofu Bacon (Vegan Bacon Bits)

 Firm Tofu:

 Firm tofu serves as the backbone of this recipe.
 Its dense texture allows it to crisp up nicely when baked, mimicking the texture of bacon.
 High in protein and low in fat, tofu is a nutrient-packed addition to any vegan diet.
 If you’re looking for a slightly softer texture, you could use extra-firm tofu or press it to remove excess moisture for a firmer bite.
+Smoked tofu can also be used, and you’ll need slightly less seasoning.

 Low-Sodium Soy Sauce: